waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 **Default value**: 1

-Duration of delay between server pull attempts.
+Duration in seconds of delay between pull user attempts.

 #### SMAX_TIMES_TO_PULL